zharmon2/react-native-forms/README.md

 ## Example

 Here is an example that uses each input type, some styles and props, requires some fields, and has a dependent question.
+It also has a Form title and section headers.

 ```
 function App() {